Non Alcoholic Drinks at Bar

 Shirley Temple

-One of the all-time classics and name after the actress from the 1930s, the Shirley Temple easily earns its spot among the best non alcoholic drinks to order at a bar.
+One of the all-time classics and named after the actress from the 1930s, the Shirley Temple easily earns its spot among the best non alcoholic drinks to order at a bar.
 This sweet and fizzy favorite is typically made using ginger ale or lemon-lime soda, a splash of grenadine, and garnished with a maraschino cherry.

 If you're looking to upgrade it a bit, ask the bartender to: